 Lyonization is random in each cell: there's no way to predict which of

 the two X chromosomes will become inactivated.
 Hence, any given cell of a heterozygous female could end up as either of the following:

 A heterozygous cat will be a patchwork of these two types of cells.
 Lyonization takes place relatively early in development, when the cat is still a blastula, and all the cells descended from a blastomere with a particular X chromosome inactivated as a Barr Body will also have the same Barr Body inactivated.
-That means that all the skin tissues that arise from a cell like the left one will express orange fur, and all the skin tissue that arise from a cell like the right one will express black fur.
+That means that all the skin tissues that arise from a cell like the left one will express black fur, and all the skin tissue that arise from a cell like the right one will express orange fur.

 This is known as mosaic expression.

 - In a patch of skin in which the X chromosome carrying the B allele